 So how big..err small is a true 1" fish?
 Very small!
 Yep, not much bigger than a pencil eraser.
 That said, on smaller fish every 1/2" in length can look drastically different as with the length they often grow nearly that in height as well.
 This is less noticeable the larger the fish become.
 Then we have to compare species to species.
 For example, a 1" oscar 'appears' larger than a 1" Geophagus.
 How so?
 Oscar's are rounder & taller bodied looking more robust than the thinner, laterally compressed bodies of a Geophagus.
 So, a 1" oscar will give the illusion that it is larger then the 1" Geophagus.

 How do you prove it?
-Well the receiving party must do the same as I do, put them on a ruler, send me clear photos showing the exact measurement and if the fish is indeed undersized by more than 1/16th of an inch I will credit you back for that fish.
-So far, I have never had to issue credit because of undersized fish.
+Well the receiving party must do the same as I do, put them on a ruler, then send me clear photos showing the exact measurement and if the fish is indeed undersized by more than 1/16th of an inch I will credit you back for that fish.
 Measuring every individual fish is a long process.
 Especially when a new import lands containing 1,000's fish at a time.
 However, it is a job requirement that is necessary to provide you with exactly what you've paid for.
 As mentioned above I also measure every outgoing fish for size confirmation and to keep track of any growth.
 Any species that remains here unsold is pulled and remeasured roughly every 45 days to check for growth and the listing is adjusted appropriately.
 Some species grow faster than others and the sizes sometimes change rapidly so I do my best to stay on top of being as accurate as possible.
 Sometimes you may see a listed size never change.
 Often that is because I have replenished the inventory with fish of the same size when the already listed inventory was getting low.